Carnival Paradise accidents and incidents

 |September 2017||Other Incidents|

-In September 2017, due to hurricane Irma, one 5-day Western Caribbean cruise (itinerary September 11-16) from Tampa to Grand Cayman and Cozumel was cancelled.
+In September 2017, due to hurricane Irma, one 5-day Western Caribbean cruise (itinerary September 11-16) from Tampa to Grand Cayman and Cozumel was canceled.
 All bookings received full refunds.
 All booked shore excursions were fully refunded.

 |02 March 2017||Propulsion / Power Loss|

 On March 2, 2017, due to a technical (propulsion) issue affecting the vessel’s max cruising speed, the following Tampa roundtrip cruise itineraries were changed: departure dates in 2017: March 13, 27, April 10, 24, May 8, 22, and June 5.